hiltonjanfield/jquery.enhsplitter/README.md

 jquery.enhsplitter is a plugin to generate sliding splitters on your page.
 Useful for separating content, emulating the look of frames, collapsable tool windows, and more.
 Completely customizable look and feel, and touchscreen friendly.

-## Release v1.1.0

-This release adds a number of new options, as well as a few fixes and overall UX improvements.
-- Added 'lowerLimit' and 'upperLimit' options, changed 'limit' to an alias to set both.
-- Added 'collapse' option.
-- Added 'fixed' option.
-- Added 'splitterSize' option.
-- Changed 'orientation' string setting to 'vertical' boolean setting.
-- Fixed a few bugs.
-- Significantly rewrote event handling, now smoother, faster, and tastier.

-## Branch v1.2.0

-Changes made so far.
-- (UX improvement) Implemented drag-delay if the user clicks on the collapse handle then starts dragging.
-  Drag will not begin until mouse has moved past 5 pixels in either direction.
-- (UX improvement) Prevent click event if the user started and ended their drag on the collapse handle.

-# Demo and Documentation
+## Demo and Documentation

-A demo and basic documentation of options are available at:
+A demo and basic documentation of options of the latest version are available at:

 <http://janfield.ca/github/jquery.enhsplitter/demo.html>

+## Requirements

+jquery.enhsplitter requires jQuery v1.8 or greater, or v2.0 or greater.

-# Example
+## Example

 A minimal call to jquery.enhsplitter in a jQuery ready function looks like this: